MAXQ Microcontroller Drives a Smart and Intelligent 4-20mA Transmitter

 - A multiply-accumulate unit (MAC), which both implements a digital filter applied to the input signal and also encodes and decodes the two frequencies of the Hart Protocol.

-The above requisite capabilities are all available in the MAXQ family of RISC µCs
+Selecting the µCThe above requisite capabilities are all available in the MAXQ family of RISC µCs (Figure 4).

 Figure 4.
 Illustration of the MAXQ µC architecture.